th3rius/chameleon/README.md

 ## Prologue

 This project is my submission to [Woovi's code challenge](https://woovi.com/jobs/challenges/software-engineer/).
-I aimed to build something legitimately fun to toy around with whilst still being able showcasing the potential of GraphQL well, and I believe I landed at the right idea: a colorscheme database for my favorite text editor.
+I aimed to build something genuinely fun to toy around with whilst still being able showcasing the potential of GraphQL well, and I believe I landed at the right idea: a colorscheme database for my favorite text editor.

 Features include: